 Quite a few ceremonies started late because of late arrivals of key people, unexpected breakdowns in transportation arrangement and the bus driver carrying the wedding party getting lost on way to the venue!

 Some surprising events included the Barat horse not showing up and the couple's pet dog being a ring bearer !

 In one hotel, I got stuck in an elevator just before the start of the wedding ceremony.
 The hotel protocol was to call the Fire dept in this case; so it took quite some time for us to get out.

-In another instance, I was supposed to officiate a wedding at an 10000 ft mountain top at 11 am.
+In another instance, I was supposed to officiate a wedding at a 10000 ft mountain top at 11 am.
 I took the gondola and was at the top at 9:00 am; only to find nobody there!
 I returned to the base and met the bride's father who also did not know why the mandap was not set up at the top!
 We later found out that the coordinator knew that the weather nasty at the top 11 am!
 She had moved the ceremony indoors, much farther from where we were and had made the announcement on Facebook!

 In my own son’s wedding, we wanted to do both the Christian and Hindu Ceremony at one location.
 Unfortunately, the Church would not allow a Hindu wedding there.
 So, we approached a Jewish center.
-They had no problem for the Hindu wedding but would not allow a Christian Ceremony!
+They had no problem with the Hindu wedding but would not allow a Christian Ceremony!
 So, we ended up doing the two ceremonies at two different places.

-In one ceremony, the bride called off the wedding just few hours before the ceremony was to start.
+In one ceremony, the bride called off the wedding just few hours before the ceremony was to start!